barrust/bloom/README.md

 # bloom
 Bloom Filter implementation written in C.

-Bloom filters are a probabilistic data structure that allows for the storage and look up of elements.
-The data stored in a bloom filter is not retrievable.
+Bloom Filters are a probabilistic data structure that allows for the storage and look up of elements.
+The data stored in a Bloom Filter is not retrievable.
 Once data is 'inserted', data can be checked to see if it likely has been seen or if it definitely has not.
 Bloom filters guarantee a 0% False Negative rate with a pre-selected false positive rate.

 ## License: